GSA/digitalgov.gov/content/post/2016-09-19-how-do-you-redesign-a-dinosaur-redesigning-an-intranet-site-the-beginning-stages.md

 date: 2016-09-19 10:00:56 -0400
 title: 'How Do You Redesign a &lsquo;Dinosaur&rsquo;?
 Redesigning an Intranet Site\: the Beginning Stages'
 summary: 'Many content managers in the digital world understand the irrepressible desire to improve, fix, edit, add, and move things around.
-Indeed, it’sour job to nurture this ongoing process to create, update, test, update again.
+Indeed, it’s our job to nurture this ongoing process to create, update, test, update again.
 And, repeat!
 But, what about those sites or pages that seem to never crawl up to the &lsquo;high-priority&rsquo; list and'
 authors: [karla-blaine]
 categories:
   - Accessibility